kj-13/Machine-Learning-2025/README.md

 Since KMeans is more focused on lower variance within clusters, the results of this is based more on behavioural types of the users .

-Cluster O - low activity and low variance users : these users generally rate infrequently and gives similar ratings
+Cluster 0 - low activity and low variance users : these users generally rate infrequently and gives similar ratings

 Cluster 1 - High activity and consistent raters : users here watch and rate a lot but in a more uniform way